MossarrafHossainRobin/Inventory-Management-System-Java-Swing-UI/README.md

   <details>
     <summary><strong>Does it support a database?</strong></summary>
-    <p>✅ Yes, it is fully integrated with a MySQL backend database using XAMPP.
-All product data, user management, and delete operations are handled via MySQL.</p>
+    <p>✅ Yes, this project uses MySQL as the backend database.
+A ready-to-use SQL file (<code>inventorymanagementsystem.sql</code>) is provided for setup.</p>
   </details>

   <details>
     <summary><strong>Do I need XAMPP to run this?</strong></summary>
-    <p>✅ YES.
-XAMPP is required to run the MySQL server and phpMyAdmin interface used in this project.
-Ensure it is running before launching the application.</p>
+    <p>🟡 Yes.
+XAMPP is needed to run the MySQL server locally and manage the inventory database.</p>
   </details>

   <details>